Despite what you may have heard, ascorbic acid and vitamin C are not synonymous.

 Vitamin C serves as a potent antioxidant, playing a crucial role in various physiological processes.
 However, it’s important to note that ascorbic acid, an inorganic synthetic compound, can never fully replace the benefits of the natural vitamin C found in whole foods.

-✦ Become an Intelligent Living Club member and gain access to over 30 in-depth protocols, exclusive content, and more.
+Become an Intelligent Living Club member and gain access to over 30 comprehensive protocols, exclusive content, and more.
+Membership includes direct access to Akin for personalized questions and prompt, detailed responses.